-If you are dissatisfied or have concerns about the standard of service, actions or lack of action provided by your Community Council or one or more of its members, these can be reported through the Community Council Complaints procedure (442Kb, PDF). (updated Sept 2017)
+If you're dissatisfied or have concerns about the standard of service, actions or lack of action provided by your Community Council or one or more of its members, these can be reported through the Community Council Complaints procedure (442Kb, PDF). (updated Sept 2017)

-Please note that the Moray Council have a separate Complaints Policy to record and manage complaints by members of the public and this should not be confused with the Community Council Complaints Procedure.
+Please note that we have a separate Moray Council Complaints Policy to record and manage complaints by members of the public and this should not be confused with the Community Council Complaints procedure (442Kb,PDF).

 A Community Council complaint is an expression of dissatisfaction or concern by members of the public or members of the Community Council.
 This may be about the conduct, standard of service, actions or lack of action by a Community Council or its members.

 Anyone who receives, request or is affected by the Community Council can make a complaint.
 Sometimes you may be unable or reluctant to make a complaint on your own.
 We will accept complaints brought by third parties as long as you have given personal consent.

 If you're under 16 and wish to complain, you may contact us yourself or if you would prefer; you can ask a trusted adult such as a parent, older brother or sister, or a guardian to contact us for you.

 If you believe yourself to be a vulnerable adult, you may again contact us directly or if you would prefer, you can ask someone you trust to contact us on your behalf.
 Someone can be provided to assist you to make your complaint if you would prefer.

 - Treatment by or attitude of a Community Councillor when dealing with a Community Council issue.

 - Breaches to the Moray Council Scheme for Community Councils (566Kb, PDF).

 - Financial irregularities and fraud.